SpenceKonde/megaTinyCore/megaavr/extras/Ref_DirectPortManipulation.md

 ## VPORTx registers

 The normal port registers are at addresses starting at 0x400.
 This means they are outside the range of the `sbi`, `cbi`, and `out` instructions.
 This can be an issue when porting code, or when writing assembler for these parts.
-Fortunately, to address this, each port has 4 VPORT registers - VPORTx.OUT, VPORTx.IN, VPORTx.DIR, and VPORTx.INTFLAGS - these are aliases of the corresponding PORTx registers, and can be used with `sbi`, `cbi`, and `out`.
+Fortunately, to address this, each port has 4 VPORT registers - VPORTx.OUT, VPORTx.IN, VPORTx.DIR, and VPORTx.INTFLAGS - these are aliases of the corresponding PORTx registers, and can be used with `sbi`, `cbi`, `in` and `out`.
 Writing 1 to a bit in VPORTx.IN will toggle the pin state if the pin is an output.

 ## |= vs =
 The |= and &= assignment operators (assigning the bitwise OR or bitwise AND of the current value to a register (or variable, but that's not the issue here)) have a very notable significance in the land of AVRs, and behave dramatically differently when used on the 32 registers at address 0 through 0x1F.
 Used on any other variable or register, they perform a read-modify-write cycle (ie, they are not atomic, if any interrupt modifies the same registers, you need to wrap them in MAKE_ATOMIC or cli/sei (or save SREG, cli, restore SREG if the function doing it might be called with interrupts disabled), and they are slower than simple assignment.